derykmakgill/511/_posts/2020-01-23-dev-funding.md

 These are interesting times!
 No, I don't quite agree with everything I read in that article or saw in the AMA, but I think the basic idea of miners asserting a more executive role in BCH is a good one.

+Let's see how it plays out in practice.